 The Commission is subject to litigation from time to time and may be subject to litigation and other actions in the future which could adversely affect the financial position of the Commission.
 The Commission cannot predict when or if any action will be brought against the Commission in the future, and, if brought, whether any action would be successful or result in monetary damages or other relief being imposed upon the Commission.
+See "LITIGATION" herein and APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - THE COMMISSION - Recent Developments and Legislation - All Electronic Tolling Layoff Arbitration."

 Certain legislative actions may result in adverse changes to the Commission, Act 44 or Act 89 From time to time, legislation is introduced in the Pennsylvania General Assembly which may affect the Commission and therefore may affect certain of the assumptions made in this Official Statement.
-The Commission cannot predict if any of such bills or other legislation will be enacted into law, or how any such legislation may affect the Commission's ability to make timely payments on the 2020B Bonds.
-See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - THE COMMISSION - Recent Developments and Pending Legislation."
+The Commission cannot predict if any of such bills or other legislation will be enacted into law, or how any such legislation may affect the Commission's ability to make timely payments on the 2021A Bonds.
+See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - THE COMMISSION - Recent Developments and Legislation."